 I worked in Indianapolis until 2017.
 After going through a divorce that year, I was at a bit of a crossroads.
 My daughter moved from Indianapolis to Evansville with her mom.
 So, at the end of 2017, I moved back to Evansville – hopefully for the last time – so that I could be close to my daughter.
 It was the best decision because I get to see her, be active with homework/school, attend her extra-curricular activities, and just be a dad!

 Professionally, I also made a change in 2017.
 After being a defense attorney for fourteen years, I accepted a position at Siesky Law Firm, P.C., where I have worked on many types of cases, but mainly as a plaintiff’s attorney.
 I had known Lane (Siesky) from my years practicing in Evansville previously, and I always respected how he handled cases in a tenacious but professional and trustworthy way even though I had always been on the other side.
 Those are the values that I hold as an attorney and so it has been a great fit for me.

 I continue to be excited for the opportunity to help people with problems for which my experience had prepared me.
 Since 2018, I have worked on hundreds of cases, including motor vehicle accident, wrongful death, medical malpractice, small business, and employment law cases.
 I truly enjoy getting to know our clients and working hard to get them the best result we possibly can.
 As I am now back in Evansville, achieving our clients’ goals also makes our community a better place to work and live!

-Doug Briody – Attorney at Law
+Doug Briody – Attorney at Law, Of Counsel

 To say that Doug Briody is a native of the area is to put it mildly.
 While Doug and both of his parents were born in Evansville, his family’s roots in Warrick County go back to just after the Civil War and in Posey County to before Indiana even became a state.